-The current focus in Coordination Systems is on optimal and reactive control of distributed devices where the dynamics matters, with application to autonomous transportation systems, astrometry, insulin delivery for the treatment of diabetes, as well as remote experimentation.
-The underlying academic disciplines are Optimal Control, Human-Machine Systems, as well as Cyber Physical Systems.
+The current focus in Coordination Systems is on advanced structures and algorithms for the real-time operation of distributed devices where dynamics matters, with application to intelligent transportation systems (intersection of connected automated vehicles at roundabout) and astrometry (coordination of optical fiber positioners).
+The underlying academic domains are optimal, predictive, and reactive control.
 The React Group is affiliated with the EPFL Transportation Center.

 Challenge: How active devices (systems, agents) can react timely and adequately to changes in context and be coordinated using embedded sensors and actuators ?